astoilkov/OneScript/README.md

 * TypeScript/Flow, SASS built-in.
 Use proven techniques out of the box.

 * Prototyping - prototyping is something no one is thinking about.
-Prototyping should be built-in the languages we love so it is possible to showcase and brainstorm ideas.
+Prototyping should be built-in the languages we love so it is possible to showcase and brainstorm ideas quickly.

-* Separation between CSS and code through [IDE integration]().
+* Separation between CSS and code through [IDE integration](docs/ide-integration.md).

 # Coming soon...